 The first practice came very soon after our driver’s meeting, and left us without any time to swap our race tires on.
 Fortunately, it was an untimed practice, and despite the tires getting very slick at the end of the session, it provided a good feel for the car’s natural handling characteristics.
 As you can see in this amazing photo by Martin’s Action Photography, I was working the brand-new Powerflex suspension parts and EBC brake pads very hard in the first session.

-At the end of the 20 minutes and several cool down laps, the heat radiating off the front brake rotors was even hotter than the turbo.
+At the end of the 20 minutes and several cool down laps, the heat radiating off our 9-5’s front brake rotors was even hotter than its turbo.
 The initial thought upon giving the air a whiff, was that I had once again cooked my brake pads.
 However closer inspection determined that it was the iconic yellow paint of the EBC Yellowstuff pads bubbling off and the rust proofing on the new rotors burning off.
 Nothing like the smell of burning VOC’s at a race track.

 The second session went much better, we were able to install the race tires and drop 10 seconds off our previous session times for a 1:25 lap time.
 With this performance setup of 9-5 parts, we were a mere 5 seconds off the fastest pace in our class, with at least another 2 seconds within easy reach with additional aggression.
 The remainder will come through seat time and experience this season.
 The rain finally settled in around 2pm, and by the time our timed laps arrived around 4:30, the track was thoroughly soaked and the well-worn NT01 tires simply didn’t have the side grooves needed to handle the water.
 Our All-Seasons just didn’t cut it either unfortunately, and we achieved a 4th place class finish for 5 championship points with a 1:50 lap time.